Semantic Memory Systems

 The Problem Nobody Wants to Admit

-Your AI is lying.
+Your AI is hallucinating.
 Not maliciously—it just doesn't know any better.

-Chatbot Problem: Customer asks a simple question.
-Chatbot answers confidently.
-Answer is wrong—from a policy updated six months ago.
+Chatbot Problem: A customer asks a simple question and the chatbot answers confidently — but the answer is wrong, pulled from a policy updated six months ago.

-Knowledge Base Problem: Team searches the wiki.
-Four documents about the same process.
-Each says something different.
-Nobody knows which is right.
+Knowledge Base Problem: The team searches the wiki and finds four documents about the same process, each saying something different — and nobody knows which is right.

-Drift Problem: You update the source.
-Training materials don't update.
-Chatbot doesn't update.
-FAQ doesn't update.
-Seven versions of "truth."
+Drift Problem: You update the source, but training materials don't update, the chatbot doesn't update, the FAQ doesn't update — now you have seven versions of "truth."

-If you can't answer immediately whether your AI is lying, the answer is yes.
+If you can't answer immediately whether your AI is hallucinating, the answer is yes.

 Semantic memory remembers meaning, not events, knowledge detached from the episode of learning it.
 You know that Paris is in France, but you don't remember the moment you learned it.
 The fact is just... known.